-These changes, relying on collaboration between healthcare providers within a 'footprint', appeared to run counter to the Health and Social Care Act of 2012, which sought to increase competition.
+These changes, relying heavily on collaboration between healthcare providers within a 'footprint', appeared to run counter to the Health and Social Care Act of 2012, which sought to promote competition.

-Now, as a result of further changes in 2017, ST Partnerships are required to deliver 'accountable care' by morphing into Accountable Care Systems (ACSs), with the aim of becoming Accountable Care Organisations (ACOs).
-ACOs are non-NHS bodies, 'designated' by NHSE, despite the absence of any statutory authority.i Behind the rhetoric of superseding competition with collaboration, NHSE intends to replace multiple smaller NHS contracts with a single, long-term lead ACO contractor for each region.
+Further changes in 2017 required ST Partnerships to deliver what was called 'accountable care' by morphing into Accountable Care Systems (ACSs), with the aim of eventually becoming Accountable Care Organisations (ACOs).
+ACOs are non-NHS bodies, 'designated' by NHSE, despite the absence of any statutory authority.1 Behind the rhetoric of superseding competition with collaboration, NHSE intends to replace multiple smaller NHS contracts with a single, long-term lead ACO contractor for each region.

-NHSE argues that introducing 'accountable care' (a term often and misleadingly replaced by the more politically acceptable 'integrated care') is central to Government aims for the 'financial sustainability' of the NHS.
+NHSE argued that introducing 'accountable care' (a term that has now been replaced by the more politically acceptable 'integrated care') is central to Government aims for the 'financial sustainability' of the NHS.
 In this context, 'sustainability' means reducing services to match insufficient funding.
-Despite being one of the richest countries in the EU, the UK currently spends less on healthcare than countries like France and Germany.ii To close the gap between these countries and the UK would require an increase in spending of over 10%.iii
+Despite being one of the richest countries in the EU, the UK currently spends less of its Gross Domestic Product (GDP) on healthcare than countries like France and Germany.
+To close the gap between these countries and the UK would require an increase in spending of over 10%.